 November is Woman Abuse Prevention Month.
-The purple scarf is a symbol of the courage it takes woman leave her abuser.
+The purple scarf is a symbol of the courage it takes a woman to leave her abuser.
 However, the courage of the woman is not enough.
-It takes the strength of an entire community to end violence against women.
+It takes the support of an entire community to end violence against women.